-Type I supernovae are created by binary stars when one star in the pair is a white dwarf, the long dead remnant of a main sequence star like our sun and the companion of any other type of star.
+Type I supernovae are created by pairs of stars (called binary stars), when one star in the pair is a white dwarf, the long dead remnant of a main sequence star like our sun and a companion which can be any other type of star.
 If the stars are close enough together, the white dwarf can steal matter from its partner.
 When the stolen amount reaches 1.4 times the mass of the sun, the white dwarf explodes as a supernova.

 Find out more about supernovae on LCO’s Space Book

-Download you own supernova data as a .txt or .dat, or use our pre-made spreadsheets with data for supernovae:
+Download your own supernova data as a .txt or .dat, or use our pre-made spreadsheets with data for supernovae: